csh07/HEPAD/README.md

 # HEPAD
-HEPAD-Enhancing-Hemolytic-Peptide-Prediction-with-Adaptive-Feature-Engineering-and-Diverse-Sequence
+HEPAD: Enhancing Hemolytic Peptide Prediction with Adaptive Feature Engineering and Diverse Sequence Descriptors

 # Description
-This is the source code of HEPAD, a machine-learning predictor for Hemolytic antigens based on two-stage optimization.
-The first stage is the optimization of feature vectors, and the second stage is the optimization of machine learning models.
+This is the source code of HEPAD, a machine-learning predictor for Hemolytic peptides.
 The trained models are also included in this package, facilitating prediction on a given data set.

 # Installation
 Requirements: